 Saint Thomas Church is a morning shot, and best in winter but also good other times of the year.
 It’s best in winter because the sun is further south and rises directly to the right of the church.
 This is when it illuminates the church and hill from the side.

-In late Spring and summer, as the sun moves more north, then the sun rises behind Grintovec Mountain.
+In late spring and summer, as the sun moves more north, then the sun rises behind Grintovec Mountain.

 Winter sunrise photos

-Unfortunately the church is not lit at night
+The church is not lit at night

 Unlike Jamnik Church, Saint Thomas Church is not lit at night so there isn’t the possibility of that classic shot at dusk or dawn.
 However, it can still look good at dawn in the right conditions.

 Sunrise behind St Thomas in summer

 Sunrise in the summer represents a whole different story.
 At this time of year the sun rises further to the north and up over the mountain peaks.
 But even in the summer with the right kind of weather it can be an amazing scene.
 I planned a shoot after a day and night of rain, where the forecast conditions looked right.
 I was not disappointed.

 The summer sunrise can be quite spectacular at St Thomas Church